-5. Insurance risk management (continued)
+5. INSURANCE RISK MANAGEMENT (CONTINUED)

-f.
-Concentration of insurance risks
+e.
+Concentration of insurance risks (continued)

 The risks underwritten by the Company are located in the Republic of Kosovo.
 The Company is exposed to concentration risk through its Group Term Life policies.
-Management does not consider that there is a significant insurance risk concentration as of 31 December 2014.
+Management does not consider that there is a significant insurance risk concentration as of 31 December 2015.

-g.
+f.
 Exposure relating to catastrophic events